15ky3/nginx-proxy-manager/README.md

 ## Changes made by me:

-Updatet the Logging Config to use with this Grafana Dashboard: https://grafana.com/grafana/dashboards/12559
+UpdateD the Logging Config to use with this Grafana Dashboard: https://grafana.com/grafana/dashboards/12559

 If you Update the Docker Image comment the lines that starts with "access_log..." in every .conf file in the folders: